ThiagoEidi/How-to-Play-Katarina/README.md

 # How-to-Play-Katarina
-Front-end page about how to play Katarina
+Front-end page about how to play Katarina.